What is RTMP Ingest and Why is it Important for Live Streaming?

 During the connection phase, the client and server exchange some coded dialogue.
 The code language used for the connection is “AMF.”
 The purpose of his dialogue is to establish an “all-clear” to start the stream.

 Once the handshake is complete and the connection has successfully been made, the stream should be ready to go.
-This process is complex, but the technology is designed to make the transport very quickly.
+This process is complex, but the technology is designed to make the transport very quick.

 That is what ingest is in broadcasting.